rschristopher/rschristopher.github.io/src/commerce/understand-the-terms.md

  as easily as you would
  pay in cash.

-!!! warning "work in progress"

 If you're coming from a fiat mindset, that is, commerce within fiat currency,
- Bitcoin commerce might seem a bit odd at first, but you'll find it far more similar to *traditional* (pre fiat) business models.
+ Bitcoin commerce might seem odd at first, but you'll find it similar to *traditional* (pre fiat) business models.
 This is because most of those traditional business models developed under a gold standard (a sound money standard).
-The idea of a government being the source of money is, historically, a new and rather dumb idea.

-For example, the nature of taxation makes little sense in under a fiat model.
-Why tax when you control the money supply?
-If inflation is or can be good, then all government expenses should logically come from seigniorage.

 In practice, you may find commerce under a Bitcoin standard to be